Back to guide library

-The key is simple but easy to forget in the moment: jokers are powerful only where they are legal.
-They can rescue a pung, complete a kong, or make a quint possible, but they can also trick you into chasing a hand where the hard tiles still have to be natural.
+The strategic catch is that jokers are powerful only where they are legal.
+They can rescue a larger group, but they can also make a weak hand look stronger than it is when the difficult singles and pairs still have to be natural.

 The Basic Joker Rule

-In American Mah Jongg, jokers can substitute for tiles in groups of three or more.
+In American Mahjong, jokers can substitute for tiles in groups of three or more.
 That includes pungs, kongs, quints, and sextets.

 Jokers generally cannot be used: